ashira104/Lusternia-Packages/Packages by Others/README.md

    - Herb harvesting script.
 Will only pick in one room.
 Does not auto-walk the area.
    - HERBERT MENU for a clickable menu of what herbs to harvest.
 You can select more than one if desired.
    - HERBERT PICK/STOP to stop and start the herb harvesting!
+   - HERBERT RUN <environment> to have Herbert walk you through all the rooms in the area that match that environment.
+Can be two words.
  - Lusternia Calendar - Ashira Updates 9.10.21 (Demonnic with updates by Ashira)
    - Adjustable container for an in game calendar that displays the month, date, year, and moon phase
  - LuserniaChatTabs (Demonnic)